Video appears to show moments after Haiti President's assassination - KION546

 Video appears to show moments after Haiti President’s assassination

-The assassination also leaves a huge power vacuum in Haiti.
-Its parliament is effectively defunct and two men are simultaneously claiming to be the country’s rightful prime minister.

-The supreme court president would normally be next in line to take over on an interim basis, but he recently died of Covid-19, judge Jean Wilner Morin, president of the national association of Haitian judges, told CNN.
+It was 1 a.m. when the attackers stormed the President’s private residence in Petion-Ville, a suburb of Haiti’s capital, shooting Moise 16 times, according to former Prime Minister Laurent Lamothe.
+First lady Martine Moise, who was also shot in the attack, was evacuated to intensive care in a hospital in Miami.
+Haiti’s ambassador to the United States, Bocchit Edmond, said he believes the first lady is “now out of danger.”

-Acting Prime Minister Claude Joseph declared a “state of siege” in Haiti on Wednesday, closing the country’s borders and imposing martial law.
+Following the assassination, acting Prime Minister Claude Joseph declared a “state of siege” in Haiti, closing the country’s borders and imposing martial law.
+He appealed to the public to “keep helping us” and “if you see something, say something.”

-But Joseph has not been confirmed by parliament — which has not sat since 2020 — and he was in the process of being replaced by Ariel Henry, whom the president appointed shortly before his death.
+The assassination leaves a huge power vacuum in Haiti.
+Its parliament is effectively defunct and two men are simultaneously claiming to be the country’s rightful leader.
+Joseph has not been confirmed by parliament — which has not sat since 2020 — and he was in the process of being replaced by Ariel Henry, whom the President appointed shortly before his death.
 Henry told the Haitian newspaper le Nouvelliste that “Claude Joseph is not prime minister, he is part of my government.”

-Moise was killed during an attack on his private residence in Petion-Ville, a suburb of Haiti’s capital Port-au-Prince, early on Wednesday.
-The attackers stormed Moise’s home at around 1 a.m. and fatally wounded the head of state.

-Haiti’s first lady, Martine Moise, was shot in the attack and was evacuated to a hospital in Miami for treatment, according to Edmond, who said her condition is stable but critical.
-Images showed the first lady on a stretcher arriving at Jackson Health System’s Ryder Trauma Center in Miami.

 Moise, 53, was a former banana exporter and divisive figure in Haitian politics.
 He spent most of the past year waging a political war with the opposition over the terms of his presidency.